asuka431/baricoin/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-## Build Fujicoin Core
+## Build Baricoin Core

-1. Clone the Fujicoin Core source code:
+1. Clone the Baricoin Core source code:
     ```shell
     git clone https://github.com/bitcoin/bitcoin
-    cd fujicoin
+    cd baricoin
     ```

-2. Build Fujicoin Core:
+2. Build Baricoin Core:

-    Configure and build the headless Fujicoin Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Baricoin Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
     ```shell